AquilaFasciata/Wake-on-Lan-C/README.md

 This is heavily WIP; as such, there are several current limitations that are in the process of being worked out:

-* The port is specified at build time.
-It can be changed using a macro (PORT) but will have an argument soon
 * Currently hard coded to broadcast at the 192.168.0.0/24 address space
   * This will be ironed out, it will take some time as I want to ensure it is done properly and in an intuitive way
-* No command line arguments are accepted at this time (currently working on!)
 * The program itself is not cross platform (though any card that complies with the WoL standard should be woken).
 This is a long ways off from being resolved.
 * Must use either `:` or `-` for the seperators in the address.